LiamStewartDev/Code-Refactor/README.md

     - GitHub - hosts repository that can be deployed to GitHub Pages

 ## Summary
+  Refactored code.
+Condensed tags in the style.css file.
+Added semantic tags to HTML.

 ## Code Snippet
+Here is a snippet from the html for the header of the site.
 ```html
 <body>
   <header class="header">